-A Study of Single Agent SF1126 Inhibitor in Patients With Advanced Hepatocellular Carcinoma
+Phase 1 Study of SF1126 in Combination With Nivolumab in Patients With Advanced Hepatocellular Carcinoma

-2.1 Primary Objectives 1.
-To determine the maximum tolerated dose (MTD) or maximum recommended dose of SF1126 in adult patients with advanced (unresectable or metastatic) HCC and Child-Pugh A or Child-Pugh B7 cirrhosis.
-2. To determine the recommended phase II dose of SF1126 in patients with advanced (unresectable or metastatic) HCC and Child-Pugh A or Child-Pugh B7 cirrhosis.
-2.2 Secondary Objectives 1.
+Primary Objectives: 1.
+To determine the maximum tolerated dose (MTD) or maximum recommended dose of SF1126 in combination with nivolumab in adult patients with advanced (unresectable or metastatic) HCC and Child-Pugh A or Child-Pugh B7 cirrhosis.
+2. To determine the recommended phase II dose of SF1126 in combination with nivolumab in patients with advanced (unresectable or metastatic) HCC and Child-Pugh A or Child-Pugh B7 cirrhosis.
+Secondary Objectives: 1.
 To describe the safety and tolerability of SF1126 in adult patients with underlying liver disease by ongoing evaluation of adverse events.
 2. To determine pharmacokinetics in HCC patients.
-3. To assess the effect of SF1126 on progression-free survival and overall survival.
-2.3 Endpoints Primary Endpoint The primary endpoint is the rate of dose limiting toxicities (DLTs) at within 56 days of starting treatment, and the maximum tolerated dose or maximum recommended dose of SF1126 in combination with nivolumab.
+3. To assess the effect of SF1126 in combination with nivolumab on progression-free survival and overall survival.
+Primary Endpoint: The primary endpoint is the rate of dose limiting toxicities (DLTs) at within 56 days of starting treatment, and the maximum tolerated dose or maximum recommended dose of SF1126 in combination with nivolumab.
 Secondary Endpoints: 1.
 Adverse events related to SF1126 (description, timing, grade [CTCAE v4.03], severity, seriousness, and relatedness).
 2. Pharmacokinetics in HCC patients.
 3. The proportion of patients remaining progression-free by radiographic criteria as assessed by RESIST v1.1 at 4 months, and, as available, median progression-free survival and overall survival estimated using the Kaplan-Meier method.

-A Phase I Study of Single Agent SF1126, a Dual PI3 Kinase and Bromodomain Inhibitor, in Patients With Advanced or Metastatic Hepatocellular Carcinoma and Child-Pugh A-B7 Cirrhosis
+A Phase I Study of SF1126, a Dual PI3 Kinase and Bromodomain Inhibitor, in Combination With Nivolumab in Patients With Advanced or Metastatic Hepatocellular Carcinoma and Child-Pugh A-B7 Cirrhosis

 You can join if…